 - marinara sauce, served warm

-- Slice up the pepperoni into small pieces.
+- Slice up ½ cup of the pepperoni into small pieces.
 Set aside.
-Cut some pepperoni (about 8-10 additional slices) into fun shapes to decorate the hat (diamonds, triangles, crescent moons).
+Cut some extra pepperoni (about 8-10 additional slices) into fun shapes to decorate the hat (diamonds, triangles, crescent moons).
 Set those aside.½ cup pepperoni, sliced small

-- Mix together the softened cream cheese, mozzarella cheese, Parmesan cheese and pepperoni in a medium sized bowl until combined well.½ cup shredded mozzarella cheese, ¼ cup Parmesan cheese, grated, 4 ounces cream cheese, softened
+- Mix together the softened cream cheese, mozzarella cheese, Parmesan cheese, peppers, onions, sausage, ½ cup pepperoni, and a generous sprinkle of the seasoning mixture in a medium-sized bowl until combined well.½ cup shredded mozzarella cheese, ¼ cup Parmesan cheese, grated, 4 ounces cream cheese, softened

 - Unroll the crescent rolls into separate triangles.
 Place four of the triangles on the prepared baking sheet and set the other four to the side.
 (The triangles that are set aside will be the tops of the calzones.)
 If you have two baking sheets, put four on each sheet.
 If you only have one, do this with one tube of crescent rolls at a time.
 If the dough gets too warm, it can tear.2 packages crescent rolls